Key facts

 Studying Human Resource Management at DMU allows you to explore various issues raised by contemporary management, work, and employment developments.
 Our degree focusses on the purpose, values, specialist knowledge and core behaviours of the Chartered Institute of Personnel Development (CIPD).

-The course offers you a diverse career path where you will be able to gain expert knowledge in managing employee relations, managing equality, diversity and inclusion, learning and development, organisational development and consultancy and critical issues in human resource management.
+The course offers you a diverse career path where you will be able to gain expert knowledge in managing employee relations, managing equality, diversity and inclusion, learning and development, organisational development, consultancy and critical issues in human resource management.
 To prepare for your future career, you will also acquire critical attributes that employers value, based on CIPD core knowledge.
 These include commercial acumen, self-reflection and emotional intelligence, research and project management, people practice, culture and behaviour, evidence-based practice, change management, and HRM and technology.

 Key features